ArnoVel/structure-identification/readme.md

 * Bivariate Methods using [Additive Noise Models](http://jmlr.org/papers/volume17/14-518/14-518.pdf) often use Mutual Information or HSIC
 * Constraint-based methods for graph data use conditional independence tests.
 A good statistical test is the [KCI Test](https://arxiv.org/pdf/1202.3775.pdf) and the related KPC algorithm
 * A good review on Dependence tests can be found in [this interesting thesis](https://arxiv.org/pdf/1607.03300.pdf)

+Here we are interested in **differentiable** versions of various statistical tests.
+We implemented some tests using [PyTorch](https://pytorch.org/) and using smooth approximations to existing tests, allowing backpropagation w.r.t each inputs/parameters.

+### HSIC

+* PyTorch [HSIC Test](structure-identification/tree/master/dependence/hsic.py) and an example of [HSIC minimization](structure-identification/tree/master/tests/data/gp/with_hsic/readme.md) for ANM-detection.